FeatureBaseDB/featurebase-docs/_includes/sql-guide/query-status.md

 ### Query status

-Status column represents the execution status of the query, possible values are:
+The status column represents the execution status of the query, possible values are:

 | Status | Description |
 |---|---|